SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![StudentHP](./testImage/StudentScreen/StudentHP.JPG)

-- If I click on My Booked Lecture I can see the calendar with my booked lectures.
-In this test I use the Week view of calendar, the default one.
+- If I click on `My Booked Lectures` I can see the calendar with my booked lectures.
+In this test I use the `Week` view of calendar, the default one.

 ![WeekCalendar](./testImage/StudentScreen/CalendarWeekView.JPG)

-### Test 9 (A student access a calendar in day view)
+### Test 9 (A student accesses a calendar in day view)
-- Like a student I need to put my credentials in the login form and then press the button Login.
+- Like a student I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/StudentScreen/StudentLogin.JPG)